ESGasCode/esgascode/README.md

 ## 💡 **Vision**

-To become the logic layer of ESG regulation globally — ensuring transparency, automation, and trust in how ESG is measured and reported.
+To become the **logic layer of ESG regulation** globally — ensuring transparency, automation, and trust in how ESG is measured and reported.

 ---

 ## 📌 Legal Notice

-ESG-as-Code™ is not affiliated with, endorsed by, or officially recognized by any regulator.
-Rule logic is derived from public documents for educational and compliance support only.
+**ESG-as-Code™** is not affiliated with, endorsed by, or officially recognized by any regulator.
+Rules are derived from publicly available regulatory documentation for educational and compliance prototyping only.

 See [NOTICE.md](./NOTICE.md) for full disclaimer and attribution.